-East Central Community College is totally committed to providing the services of professionally-trained guidance personnel to all of its students.
-The purpose of the guidance program is to provide professional assistance to students in deciding academic, career, technical, and personal questions, especially as it relates to college life.
-Two full-time instructional counselors are employed in the guidance department.
-The College also refers students to the Weems Mental Health Clinic in Decatur as necessary for free initial visits.
+East Central Community College is totally committed to providing the service of professionally-trained guidance personnel to all of its students.
+The purpose of the guidance program is to provide students professional assistance in deciding academic, career, technical, and personal questions, especially as they involve their college life.